 - Network Slice Instance Replacement;

-- any changes in status of the NSSAI availability information (e.g. S-NSSAIs available per TA and the restricted S-NSSAI(s) per PLMN in that TA in the serving PLMN of the UE) upon this is updated by another AMF; and/or
+- any changes in status of the NSSAI availability information (e.g. S-NSSAIs available per TA and the restricted S-NSSAI(s) per PLMN in that TA in the serving PLMN of the UE) when updated by another AMF (as mentioned in TS 23.502 Clause 5.2.16.3.4) ; and/or

 - any changes in the status of the NSSAI validity time information.